DubienkaBorough of Dubienka, Chełm District, Lubelskie Voivodship

-Jadwiga K., a resident of Dubienka born in 1931, whom we met in July 2014 told us about the murders that were committed on the square in Dubienka: “It was in 1940 or 1941, when Germans attacked Russians, they ordered [Jews] to go to the square and killed them there.
-In Dubienka, here on this street near the river and on the square, there were only Jews.
+Jadwiga K., a resident of Dubienka born in 1931, whom we met in July 2014 told us about the murders that were committed on the square in Dubienka: “It was in 1940 or 1941, when Germany attacked Russia, they ordered [Jews] to go to the square and killed them there.
+In Dubienka, here on this street near the river and on the square, there were only Jews living.
 I know there were killing on the square.
 I heard that old Motel who used to drive carts to Lublin didn’t go to the square.
 They walked around checking and they killed him in his bed.
 And later they took them to Sobibór.
 And before that Jews made themselves a bunker [near] Starosiel in the forest.
 They wanted to survive.
 In the meantime, I don’t know if someone ratted them out [reported them] or not.
-Military police, SS-men [killed] them.
+The military police, SS-men [killed] them.
 They took them away, killed them and [threw] them into one grave. […] When they were killing them on the square and [then] they were moving the bodies… they left them and went [back] to bring the rest… I went there and saw them dead, this blood… Since then, for a long time, for a few years, I couldn’t eat borscht [beetroot soup.]
 I think they were buried in separate graves.
 Later, when they [Germans] were killing in masses, they dug a ditch.”
 Jadwiga wasn’t able to answer the question how many people were killed then.